RandomPerson365/WEB3/README.md

 + Vulnerability detection techniques that prioritize the development of semantical oracles for smart contracts.
 + Publicly available security analysis tools that can be used for auditing

-<span style="color:red"><strong>We warmly welcome any additional suggestions or contributions from the community to help expand and improve the list. </strong></span>

 ### Vulnerability Detection with Automatic Semantical Oracles